AdBOOST/documentation/_posts/2017-01-30-feed-exports.md

 {% include image_tag.html url="/AdBOOST/images/exports/ExportCategoryMappingNotSelected.png" alt="Export Category Mapping Not Selected" style="" %}

-Afterwards, you can click <span class="btn btn-sm btn-default"><i class="fa fa-wrench">&nbsp;</i> Map to {NETWORK} categories</span> button and you will see the dialog with values of selected property and inputs with fulltext search next to them.
+Afterwards, you can click <span class="btn btn-sm btn-primary"><i class="fa fa-wrench">&nbsp;</i> Map to {NETWORK} categories</span> button and you will see the dialog with values of selected property and inputs with fulltext search next to them.
 You can refine your searches until you find most suitable category supported by target network.
 Default value at the top of the modal will be used as a last option in case of missing feed property value, empty or unsuitable selected option.

 {% include image_tag.html url="/AdBOOST/images/exports/ExportCategoryMapping.png" alt="Export Category Mapping" style="" %}